 Vancouver band opening for Simple Plan has a nonstop creative engine in Josh Ramsay.

-Marianas Trench: Josh Ramsay, left, keeps busy.
+Marianas Trench: Josh Ramsay, right, keeps busy.

 Look up the word “ambitious” in the dictionary, and you might just see Josh Ramsay’s picture staring up at you.

 There seems to be no shortage of drive in the young Vancouverite, whether it concerns his eclectic pop band Marianas Trench, one of three acts (including All Time Low and These Kids Wear Crowns) opening for Simple Plan at the Air Canada Centre Sunday, or his numerous writing and production duties for various 604 Records label mates like pop siren Carly Rae Jepsen (signed in the U.S. the other day to Justin Bieber manager Scooter Braun’s new label), country singer Melissa Rae Barrie or punk pop rockers Faber Drive.

 “If there’s one thing that I do, it’s ambitious stuff,” laughs Ramsay, co-writer of Jepsen’s Canadian smash “Call Me Maybe,” down the line from an Edmonton tour stop.
 “I always do things that I feel are just a little bit beyond my actual ability.”

 Case in point is Marianas Trench’s third and latest epic, Ever After.
 Ramsay, who serves as the band’s chief songwriter, front man and guitarist, fashioned a 12-song, 54-minute fairytale that taps into influences ranging from Beach Boy-flavoured harmonies and rhapsodic Queen-like orchestration to electrobeat grooves employed by any number of modern-day dance pop acts.

 But he says extending himself is the only way he learns.